klozn/10-javascript/60-projects/order/README.md

 - The list of items should be ordered based on stock resupply urgency.
 Starting from most urgent to less urgent.
 - I should be able to provide a filter, selecting only the items that have a certain level.
     - E.g.: Give me the list of items with urgency indicator STOCK_LOW

+## Additional extensions

+> Completely optional!
+Only for those that are really ahead and fully finished with all the previous requirements of Örder.

+A new feature request was made by the business of Örder.
+For every Item, they would like to be able to set a state (pristine, slightly damaged or damaged).
+- A slightly damaged item will receive a 5% discount when ordered.
+- A damaged item will receive a 10% discount when ordered.

+This feature might impact many previous stories...
+You will have to change a lot of your code.
+- Until now, we had (for example) an Item "Fridge Coolio Z" which has Amount 5 (thus 5 fridges)
+    - You will now have to provide a different modeling.
+Each "Fridge Coolio Z" Item will represent a single fridge.

+Analyse which stories are impacted by this change, analyse how you will redesign Item (hint: do you need an additional class?)
+- Ask questions when something is not clear.

 ## Story map